ccp4/EDdocs/docs/index.md

 git clone https://github.com/ccp4/electron-diffraction
 ./install.sh
 ```

+in `src/user.mk` make sure `OPT64NGNU` is selected to compile with gfortran

 ### running the jupyter-notebooks ED-studies
 This will clone the ED_studies repo and, create a virtual environement and launch jupyterlab